-All multi-lingual deployments of Aras Innovator will eventually need to manually configure languages in Aras Innovator, to account for its specific customization.
+All multi-lingual deployments of Aras Innovator eventually need to manually configure languages in Aras Innovator, to account for its specific customization.

-Once you have defined a language, see section Defining a Language, you will be able to add values to this language for each of the UI elements.
+Once you have defined a language, refer to section 2.2.4 Defining a Language, you can add values to this language for each of the UI elements.